 Artwork is and always will be special.
 It reflects freedom, forward thinking and imagination.
 In order to create artwork it is important to allow each of these aspects the opportunity to flourish.

-When approached by the founders of Natureworld to install a large-scale mural, Jaybeez and myself (The Zookeeper) were overwhelmed by the potential to allow our imaginations the chance to run free.
-This was an opportunity to let our inner child out and instinctively our minds began pouring ideas out.
+When approached by the founders of Natureworld to install a large-scale mural, Jaybeez and I were overwhelmed by the potential to allow our imaginations the chance to run free.
+This was an opportunity to let our inner child out; instinctively our minds began pouring ideas out.
 Like any child, we wanted the work to reflect a story.

 Natureworld supplied the characters; we just needed to find a way to have these characters interact.
 Not all of these characters necessarily got along, but this, for us, was the fun part.